0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Forest/Forest.md

 - Global Catalog on port 3268
 - WinRM on port 5985

-From the nmap `smb-os-discovery`, the domain name should be `htb.local`
+From the nmap script `smb-os-discovery`, the domain name should be `htb.local`

 We want to start enumerating users.
 So we use an impacket tool called `GetADUsers.py`.